 Flytrippers’ experience with international Tim Hortons

-Despite the distance, Flytrippers’ other co-founder Kevin can personally attest to the fact that the coffee and iced cappuccinos taste the same in the United Arab Emirates, as he was able to get his Tim Hortons fix in Dubai last year.
+Despite the distance, Flytrippers’ other co-founder Kevin can personally attest to the fact that the coffee and iced cappuccinos taste the same in the United Arab Emirates, as he was able to get his Tim Hortons fix in Dubai just before the pandemic.

 It was the month of Ramadan, so they had curtains and panels to hide the food offerings.